Last Updated: 3 November 2025

 Auxiliary Heaters for Your Camper

-For more reliable and consistent heating which can be used while your engine is switched off, consider installing an auxiliary heater.
+For more reliable and consistent heating which can be used while your campervan's engine is switched off, you might want to consider installing an auxiliary heater.
 There’s a few different types of auxiliary heaters available, each with its own benefits:

-Diesel Heaters: These heaters run on your camper’s diesel fuel and can provide substantial heat without running the engine.
-Obviously these are only viable on more modern vehicles which run on diesel.
+These heaters run on your camper’s diesel fuel and can provide substantial heat without running the engine.
+Obviously these are only viable on more modern vehicles which run on diesel, but they can make overnight camping in beautiful, remote places like the Scottish Highlands or even the Arctic Circle far more comfortable and enjoyable.

-Gas Heaters: If you’d rather not put extra strain on your fuel tank, or your camper doesn’t run on diesel, then a gas heater might just be the answer for you.
+If you’d rather not put extra strain on your fuel tank, or your camper doesn’t run on diesel, then a gas heater might just be the answer for you.
 These are fuelled by propane or butane, and can be fitted anywhere inside or outside of your vehicle, which gives you a lot of options.
+These heaters are really popular in a whole range of different campers as they're flexible, affordable, and won't affect your fuel tank.

 We’ve written an entirely separate post about how to decide which heater is right for you, as well as another post on installing auxiliary heaters, so make sure you check those out if you think this is the option for you.